BrickMMO/tasks/project-pitch.markdown

 Or you can create a [Useless Website](https://theuselessweb.com/) as an individual.
 Try to come up with an idea that is quirky but somewhat related to the Web Development industry.

-Here are a few Ideas I was suggesting:
+Here are a few Ideas I would like to see built:

 - What is my IP/Location tool (https://whatismyipaddress.com/)
 - What is my resolution/device/browser tool (https://screenresolutiontest.com/)